Meet the Le Mans circuit

 Meet the Audi Sport drivers

-Audi Sport introduced two new and improved Audi R18 cars at Le Mans 2016.
-Each car had three drivers, who all drove the car throughout the 24 hour race.
-In 2016, in the interest of maximum cost efficiency, Audi and its group sister brand Porsche, both agreed to each compete at Le Mans with just two cars per team, instead of the more traditional three car lineup.
+Audi Sport will be fielding two new and improved Audi R18 cars at Le Mans.
+Each car has three drivers, who all drive the car throughout the 24 hour race.
+This year, in the interest of maximum cost efficiency, Audi and its group sister brand Porsche, have both agreed to each compete at Le Mans with just two cars per team, instead of the more traditional three car lineup.

 Audi R18 #8